WWitman/swagger-node-1/docs/slack.md

 [Slack](https://slack.com/) is a messaging app for team communication.
 A nice thing about Slack is that you can easily integrate external services to provide extra features.
 For example, out-of-the-box integrations are available for services like GitHub, Google Drive, Heroku, Jira, and many others.
 In this example, we'll show how easy it is to integrate a [swagger-node](https://www.npmjs.com/package/swagger) API with Slack.

-## Get the sample swagger-node app
+## Get the sample swagger-node app from GitHub

 Download or clone the [swagger-node-slack](https://github.com/apigee-127/swagger-node-slack) project on GitHub.

+After downloading the app, do the following:

+1. cd to the root project directory `swagger-node-slack`.
+2. Execute this command to get the Node.js dependencies:

+    `npm install`

 ## About the sample swagger-node app

-In this example, a `swagger-node` API implementation provides the back-end "service" that we will integrate into Slack.
+In this example, a `swagger-node` API implementation provides the back-end "services" that we will integrate into Slack.
 We created two sample API implementations for you to try out with Slack:

 * An API that reverses whatever text you enter in a Slack conversation.
 Silly, but it works!